xaukael/card-tokens/README.md

 # card-tokens
 Drag cards to the canvas

+0.4.3

+  - fixed double card on dragging to canvas when drawing exists.

 0.4.2
   - changed socket to more unique name to avoid potential for conflicts